Bukola-Testimony/Setting-up-Apache-and-PHP-on-AWS-with-Ansible-Using-Ubuntu-22.04-AMI/README.md

 - [Author](#author)

 ## Overview
- > ### Setting up Apache and PHP on AWS with Ansible Playbook Using Ubuntu 22.04 AMI as the target machine and Ubuntu 20.04 and vagrant as the control node.
+ > ### Setting up Apache and PHP on AWS with Ansible Playbook Using Ubuntu 22.04 AMI as the target machine and Ubuntu 20.04 as the control node.
 Ansible is a simple and powerful automation engine.
 It is used to help with configuration management, application deployment, and task automation.
 <br>

 > ### In this write up I will show you how to set up an apache server, and host a simple php file on the server using ansible playbook.
-This guide assumes that you already have ansible installed on your control node.
 <br>

 > ### This is done using Ubuntu 22.04 AMI (virtual machine) on AWS.